andyclsr/CAPO/README.md

 ### Experiment Results

 Across six challenging mathematical benchmarks and three out-of-domain benchmarks, CAPO consistently outperforms SFT and other RL-based fine-tuning methods using various model backbones (Llama, Qwen).
 Further analysis confirms that CAPO effectively encourages the model to learn and generate correct reasoning pathways.
+More results could be found in our paper.

 ## Acknowledgements